 |01/07/2018||30/09/2018||12 months (1st Jan to 31st Dec 2019)||Approx. 100 k€ per experiment depending on number of partners (max.
 60k€ per 3rd party)|

 Afterward, the time between the closing of the call and the start of the experiments is used for experiment

 selection by independent experts and contract set-up between the 3rd parties and the coordinating organization of CloudiFacturing, namely the Fraunhofer Institute Germany.

-* The H2020 funding rules for EC contributions apply.
-In addition to this funding, technical support from the CloudiFacturing Core Partners (Competence Centres) will be given.
+- The H2020 funding rules for EC contributions apply.
+In addition, technical support from the CloudiFacturing Core Partners (Competence Centres) will be given.

 - Using Asynchronous Primary-Secondary Replication by PostgreSQL for Auto-Clustering - January 27, 2022

 - Exploring CloudSigma PaaS: How to Utilize Ruby PaaS Hosting Services? - January 10, 2022